-The key to writing an effective business letter is to make its objective known at the very beginning and never stray from that objective.
+The key to writing an effective business letter is to make its objective known at the very beginning and to never stray from that objective.
 The maxim "short and sweet" truly applies here.
 Below is a business proposal letter written for someone in the electric car industry.

 Frank Kaminski Writing & Editing Services | 206-356-6008 | firstname.lastname@example.org